maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 - I removed the WinXP ISO setup disc from the virtual machine.

-This goes fast and easy.
+This was fast and easy.
 No unclear reboots, knew how to do the COM port, no screen resolution issue.
 Also the funny mouse pointer capture, which happens in Win98, seems to be absent in the virtual WinXP.
 It might be there is an extension pack for this.